Clinica Doctor Balcangiu-Stroescu

 Examples of efficient combinations:

-• rice + beans
+• brown rice + beans

-• lentils + bread
+• lentils + whole grain bread

-• hummus + pita
+• hummus + whole wheat pita

 • corn + beans